GeremiaPompei/sed_analysis_statistics_collection/static/assets/assets/privacyPolicyEng.md

 **Limited Use of Data**

-We assure you that the provided data will not be used for:
+We assure you that the provided data will NOT be used for:
 - Unsolicited advertising or marketing purposes
 - Sale or sharing with unauthorized third parties
 - Profiling or discrimination activities